gisumd/COVID-19-API-Documentation/docs/requests/wildcard_characters.md

 - `%` matches any sequence of zero of more characters or numbers.
 - `_` matches any single character or number.

-To retrive data using the `%` character:
+To retrieve data using the `%` character:

 The following will return data for the `appointment_have` indicator for any countries whose name starts with `United` on `20210307`: